scobru/shogun-relay/README.md

 ## Highlights

 - **GunDB Relay Core**
-  - WebSocket relay with RADISK persistence and WebRTC support.
+  - WebSocket relay with SQLite or RADISK persistence and WebRTC support.
   - Drop-in peer for any Gun client.
+  - SQLite storage backend for improved performance and reliability (default).

 - **Holster Relay Integration**
   - Built-in Holster relay with WebSocket server and connection management.